Chapter 7: Anti-Patterns

 Interrupt politely:

-"This is great detail but too much for standup.
-Can we park this?
+"This is good detail but too much for standup.
+Park it.
+Who needs

 Teach the team: "Save the how for after standup, share the what during."